franceschini-f/local_temperature_uncertainty/README.md

 # Local Temperature Uncertainty Indexes

-This repository contains R scripts to form the indexes for a set of **custom financial indexes** created using publicly available market data.
+This repository contains R scripts to form the indexes of local temperature uncertainty studied in Cavaliere et al. (2025). or a set of **custom financial indexes** created using publicly available market data.
 These indexes are designed to capture key market features and are made freely available for public and academic use.

 ---